 As a percent of revenue, you can understand the investment the organization is making into the department.
 You can also benchmark that percentage against your SaaS peers.

 Just like revenue and bookings targets, we must also have targets in mind for our OpEx profile.
 I’m a proponent of doing this for R&D and G&A. However, sales and marketing as a percent of revenue does not tell me much.
-With sales and marketing, I’ll refer to the related SaaS metrics to understand the investment and efficiency in our sales cycle.
+With sales and marketing, I’ll refer to the related go-to-market efficiency SaaS metrics to understand the investment and efficiency in our sales cycle.

 HubSpot’s OpEx Profile

 To see an OpEx profile in action, check out Hubspot’s profile from pre-IPO to post-IPO.
 In the early days, you can see a lot of investment in sales/marketing and R&D as a % of revenue.
 G&A was actually in good shape.
-Often you see G&A around 30% in the early days.
+Often you see G&A around 30%+ in the early days.

 As Hubspot scaled, it became more efficient as a percent of revenue over time.
 You should run this same exercise for your SaaS business.
 What direction are your percentages moving?

-OpEx Headcount Benchmarks
+SaaS OpEx Benchmarks

 I have worked in finance and accounting for 25+ years.
 I’ve been a SaaS CFO for 9+ years and began my career in the FP&A function.
 I hold an active Tennessee CPA license and earned my undergraduate degree from the University of Colorado at Boulder and MBA from the University of Iowa.
 I offer coaching, fractional CFO services, and SaaS finance courses.